tangshuang/.datamanager.js/README.md

 So that is it easy to use your own data.

-3) middlewares
+3) interceptors

-Use middlewares to modify request information before each request is sent.
+Use interceptors to modify request information before each request is sent.
 Global mode and single mode are both supported.
-You can use `use` api to apply a middleware to all requests in your application, or pass a middleware to options.middlewares when you use `.register` method.
+You can use `use` api to apply a interceptor to all requests in your application, or pass a interceptor to options.interceptors when you use `.register` method.

-Now let's talk about a middleware function:
+Now let's talk about a interceptor function:

 ```
-function mymiddleware(req, next) {}
+function myinterceptor(req, next) {}
 ```

 `req` is the object which contains all information of a request.
 You can modify everything in it.
-After everything is done, you MUST run `next()` to go into next middleware, or to run the real request.
+After everything is done, you MUST run `next()` to go into next interceptor, or to run the real request.
 If you forget to run next(), your request will never be send.
 This is very important!

 So you can request another datasource before a certain one, like: